 Raleigh.
 I look forward to visiting with you in the “Cabin” you had us all sing about and which Christ has built for us.

-"Thanks again for dropping by.
-Come back again when you can."
+"Thanks to you again for dropping by, Visitor Friend.
+Come back again when you are able."